Concurrent Deterministic Skiplist and Other Data Structures: Unbounded Lock-free Queues

 We chose lock-free queues for this discussion because they are useful for load balancing workloads within and across nodes in many-core processors.
 Boost provides a lock-free queue implementation that allocates memory in blocks.
 Their implementation is based on the lock-free algorithm from \cite{MichealScott}.
 Although \emph{push} and \emph{pop} are lock-free, memory management operations such as allocation of additional blocks, uses coarse locks on the queue.
 Some of the reasons for poor performance of concurrent queues are the the following :

 \begin{enumerate} \item Use of coarse locks on the queue \item Frequent dynamic memory allocation \item Cache misses, especially in linked-list based implementations \end{enumerate}

 Linked-list based lock-free queue algorithms perform more computation per \emph{push} or \emph{pop}, because of pointer updates using compare-and-swap~(CAS) instructions which have to be retried on failure.
-Depending on the algorithm each queue operation may require two CAS operations~(one for updating next pointer and the other for updating head/tail values).
-Besides CAS retries, cache misses and page faults affect the performance of this implementation if the nodes of the linked-list do not have spatial locality.
-Spatial locality can be improved by allocating memory in blocks.
+Depending on the algorithm each queue operation may require two CAS operations~(one for updating next pointer and the other for updating head/tail~(front/rear) values).
+Besides CAS retries, cache misses and page faults affect the performance of this implementation because of the lack of spatial locality.
+Spatial locality can be improved by allocating memory in blocks and by recycling used blocks.
+Since this reduces the total memory allocated, it improves the cache behavior of the program.